 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Lath and plaster.
-Floors in about on each floors Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
+Internal walls are plastered masonry and lath and plaster.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No , and the second carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal joinery and kitchen httings moved.
+Flooring is of suspended timber construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are of a wall and base type with worktop surface areas present.
-Internal doors, skirtings and facings are of a timber variety.
+Internal doors, skirtings etc are of timber construction.
+The kitchen contains base mounted storage units with worktop surfaces.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Fireplaces were noted throughout the property however were not in use due to ongoing works to the chimney stacks.
+Gas fire noted within the living room.
+Open fireplace noted within one of the bedrooms.
+Other fireplaces have been blocked/sealed and assumed adequately vented.
 Internal decorations Visually inspected.
-Papered and painted.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative surfaces are mainly finished in wallpaper and paint.
+Cellars NOT APPLICABLE Electricity Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with fuseboard located in the hall cupboard.
+Mains supply with the fuseboard located within one of the entrance hallway cupboards.